 The Board may pass supplemental fund appropriations so long as the total appropriations by fund do not exceed the amounts set forth in the most recent certificate of estimated resources.
-During the year, all supplemental appropriations were legally enacted.
+During the fiscal year, all supplemental appropriations were legally enacted.

 The appropriation resolution is subject to amendment by the Board throughout the year with the restriction that appropriations may not exceed estimated revenues.
-The amounts reported as the original budget amounts reflect the first appropriation for that fund covered the entire fiscal year, including amounts automatically carried over from prior year.
-The amounts reported as the final budgeted amounts represent the final appropriation amounts passed by the Board during the year.
+The amounts reported as the original budget amounts reflect the first appropriations for that fund covering the entire fiscal year, including amounts automatically carried over from the prior fiscal year.
+The amounts reported as the final budgeted amounts represent the final appropriation amounts passed by the Board.